rshindo/jfunc/README.md

 # jfunc

 A tiny, typed functional utilities library for Java.
-Currently provides a sealed `Option<T>` type (a `Maybe`-like container) with a minimal, Java-friendly API.
+Currently, provides a sealed `Option<T>` type (a `Maybe`-like container) with a minimal, Java-friendly API.

 ## Features
 - `Option<T>` with `Some`/`None` states (sealed interface + records)